 - Adapting time and date formats, address formats, currency symbols, and more

-Advantages and Disadvantages of Global Expansion
+Pros and Cons of Global Expansion

 Now that you know more about global expansion, let’s take a look at a few of the advantages and disadvantages of doing so.